 Saving and cropping data#

 Pyrosm can write .osm.pbf files, not only read them.
-This lets you crop a large extract down to a smaller area to share or re-read faster (OSM.to_pbf), and write modified OSM data back to a valid PBF after editing tags or attributes in pandas (OSM.write_pbf).
+This lets you crop a large extract down to a smaller area to share or re-read faster (OSM.to_pbf), write modified OSM data back to a valid PBF after editing tags or attributes in pandas, or export only selected layers (e.g. just the buildings or the road network) to a new PBF (OSM.write_pbf).

 How to?